 The aptitude test covers two parts: reading comprehension, and algebra and functions.

 It takes approximately two and a half hours to complete the test.

 At this point, you should do your best and make a high score.

 Applicants are ranked from highest to lowest, so those with the highest scores will be invited to the interview first.

 This can be the most nerve-racking and frustrating part of the entire process.

-With many apprenticeships, applicants are accepted only once or twice a year.
+With so many aspiring apprentices, applicants are accepted only once or twice a year.

-So, it can mean that you’d have to wait for months before you know if you were accepted.
+So it can mean that you’d have to wait for months before you know if you get accepted.

 You have to stay calm and refrain from calling the apprenticeship office over and over to find out why you haven’t heard back.

-Members from the local union office, NECA, are on the interview panel.
+Members from the local union office and NECA will form part of the interview panel.